Issues with In Transit Orders

 • Updated

-Note: You will be required to create a login account for each carrier you ship with before you are able to make your first claim.
+Note: If the parcel account is owned by a third party, you will be required to create a login account for each carrier you ship with before you are able to make your first claim.
 Be sure to save the account login details (username and password) for any claims thereafter.
 Doing so ensures that communication on the status of your claim is visible to your company at all times.
 This will also allow payment to made to your company directly, instead of credited back to Whiplash.

 Insurance